 - Step Unit with Infill Handrails - an ideal addition to any ramp installation, providing the access needed for able-bodied users.
 Infill handrails prevent users from climbing or falling through gaps.

 - White Powder Coated Finish - ramps are powder-coated to create a durable finish that is tougher than conventional paint.

 Do shops have to provide disabled access?

-The Equalities Act requires service providers such as shops to make reasonable adjustments for disabled people by removing barriers that could stop individuals gaining access to goods and services
+The Equalities Act requires service providers (such as shops) to make reasonable adjustments for disabled people by removing barriers that could stop individuals from gaining access to goods and services